tararoys/mouse_guide/README.md

 You can use the commad

-> mouse 10 major down"
+> mouse 10 major down

 To move the command down ten major hash marks on the crosshairs.

 You can also combine commands: for example,

-> Mouse 10 major up 30 major right"
+> Mouse 10 major up 30 major right

 to move the command up and to the right in a diagonal.

 To toggle the crosshairs on and off, say

-"mouse guide"
+>mouse guide